-Nowadays, all affairs of the community are dependent risky on complicated and technologies.
+Nowadays, all affairs of the community are dependent on complicated and technologies.
 There is always a fear of workrelated accidents.
-According to the reports from the 1900s, casualties due to work are relatively higher than the casualties of war and natural disasters Also other [1]. the International Labor Organization (ILO) has reported an annual incidence of non-lethal job injuries of 150,000 people and 1,400 deaths in Iran.
+According to the reports from the 1900s, casualties due to work are relatively higher than the casualties of war and other natural disasters [1].
+Also International Labor Organization (ILO) has reported an annual incidence of non-lethal job injuries of 150,000 people and 1,400 deaths in Iran.
 This means that for each case of death, there are about 130 cases of occupational diseases that may result in absenteeism [2].
 Every year, incidents of irreparable damage to personnel and industries occur, most of which are predictable by identifying risks and assessing and controlling the risks [3].